 Step 3: Maximising media interest

 The critical tool in securing coverage is the press release, which should be included in the goody bag and on any follow-up correspondence.
 Press releases encapsulate the essence of the event news – what is new, how does it work, who benefits and why should people care.
 It must contain all the information you want the journalist to impart within their article in a succinct and punchy manner and should be one page maximum.
-You can learn more on how to create your own effective press releases through our ELITE Programme training tools.
+You can learn more on how to create your own effective press releases through our strategic marketing and PR toolkits.
 The day after your event, send a friendly ‘thank you’ email to attendees – share some of the images/videos of the event and where appropriate, prompt people to come in for their consultations/special offers.
 Re-attach the press release and offer to help with any questions.
 It’s also worth reaching out to those who couldn’t make it with a mini event synopsis, the press release and imagery as they may still cover anyway.
 Whilst it’s tempting, don’t chase too hard for coverage outputs – the journalists should give you an idea if and when they are planning to cover, and a polite follow-up once per week is usually the best way to keep track of anticipated outputs.
 When coverage appears, share it via your website, social media and patient newsletters.
 Ensure you tag the journalist and publication to thank them for their article.
 This keeps relationships warm and ready for your next event!